 I have just spent a week in London and was pleased to find lovely weather on my return to Anjou.
-I have been keeping a sharp eye on the hives during the past four weeks and noticed four of the hives plus the wild hive bringing in pollen.
+I have been keeping a sharp eye on the hives during the past four weeks and while inspecting bee hives I noticed four of them plus the wild hive bringing in pollen.
 The other two were just flying and not bringing in very much at all.

 Bee Hive Inspection